Hull FC in 2021 featured both the sublime and the ridiculous. It’s never been any different…

 Under Hodgson, Hull, reaching the cup semi final and sitting inside the play-off positions, were heading in the right direction and right up until the end of June, whilst knowing there was still a long way to go, we were more than content with what we had seen.
 What could go wrong from here?

 2..
 The turning point

-With thirteen players out through either injury, covid, or playing against England, a rag-tag Hull side dug deeper than they had all year to beat Huddersfield.
+With thirteen players out through either injury, Covid, or playing against England, a rag-tag Hull side dug deeper than they had all year to beat Huddersfield.
 Coming just after a 64-point attacking masterclass at Leigh, it was as satisfying as anything we had seen all season, yet what followed next was nothing short of a nightmare.

-Hull had a favourable run of games ahead and we were looking at dizzy height territory on the Super League table, but luck wasn’t on Hull’s side, with Jake Connor picking up a lengthy injury and winnable games against Rovers, Salford and Leigh falling by the wayside.
+Hull had a favourable run of games ahead and we were looking at dizzy height territory on the Super League table, but luck wasn’t on Hull’s side, with Jake Connor picking up a lengthy injury and winnable games against Rovers, Salford and Leigh all falling by the wayside.

 Typical, and so Hull FC, but this bit was beyond their control.

 After nearly a month, the side finally returned to action and ironically against Huddersfield once again, but here they were a shadow of their former self and leaked 40-points on the night.